y-v-p/decisiontrees/README.md

 # decision trees: scikit-learn + pandas

-This script/modue provides an example of learning a deccision tree with scikit-learn.
+This script provides an example of learning a decision tree with scikit-learn.
 Pandas is used to read data and custom functions are employed to investigate the decision tree after it is learned.
 Grab the code and try it out.